-TVs are the central component of any home theater setup.
-But while fancy flagship display models are very enticing, most buyers don't have an extra $4,000 sitting around to shell out for a 65-inch OLED Ultra HD set.
+Displays are the central component of any home theater setup.
+But while fancy flagship TVs are very enticing, most buyers don't have an extra $4,000 sitting around to shell out for a 65-inch OLED Ultra HD set.
 With that in mind, we're going to list a few great budget-friendly TV options available now, proving that solid quality can still be found without having to break the bank

 Featuring a wide array of strong bang-for-your-buck Ultra HD displays, these are our picks for the year's best budget TVs.
 So, without further ado, here are HDD's